 The Founder of China’s Scholarly Culture

-Confucius lived in the era when Lao Tzu described how the universe works and Shakyamuni explained how to manager your universe.
+Confucius lived in the era when Lao Tzu described how the universe works and Shakyamuni explained how to manage your universe.

 Ancient Chinese State-Run University